ujjwalkar0/ujjwal/content/authors/admin/_index.md

 - Visitors
 ---

 Hi, myself Ujjwal Kar, 2nd year of B.Tech in Engineering from Bengal Institute of Technology, Kolkata.
-I have worked on various technology and now I am Interested in Artifical Inteligence and IoT.
+I have worked on various technology and now I am Interested in Artifical Inteligence and Quantum Computing.
 I pass my free time with writing or reading technical blogs, competitve programming or watching movies.
 I love to do small experiments or develop something new by coding.